MouriNaruto/MouriDocs/docs/12/ReadMe.md

 - XP x64 / Server 2003 / Vista / Server 2008 / 7 / Server 2008 R2
   - x86 processors or compatible, with 16-Bit, 32-Bit and 64-Bit mode available.
 - 8 / Server 2012
-  - x86 processors or compatible, with 16-Bit, 32-Bit and 64-Bit mode available.
+  - Inherit the processor requirements from 7 / Server 2008 R2.
+So, PAE and SSE2
-    So, PAE and SSE2 are existed in all of them.
+    are existed in all of them.
   - NX is required.
 Only care about that when you have early Intel CPUs with Intel 64 support.
 It was added in the stepping E0 (0F41h) Pentium 4 in October 2004.